hjmangalam/parsyncfp/README.md

 characters.
 Filenames with embedded newlines, DOS EOLs, and other odd chars will be recorded in the log files in the ~/.parsyncfp dir.

-** Debugging **
+##  Debugging
 To see where you (or I) have gone wrong, look at the rsync-logfile\* logs in the .parsyncfp dir.
-If you're a masochist, use the '--debug' flag which will spew lots of grotacious gratuitous info to the screen.
+If you're a masochist, use the '--debug' flag which will spew lots of gratuitous info to the screen and pause multiple times to allow checking of intermediate results.

 ## Options